editorconfig/editorconfig-emacs/README.md

 This is an [EditorConfig][] plugin for [Emacs][].

-## Setup
+## Getting Started

+### Install from MELPA

 This package is available from [MELPA][] and [MELPA Stable][].
-Install from there and enable global minor-mode `editorconfig-mode`:
+Install from these repositories and enable global minor-mode `editorconfig-mode`:

 ```emacs-lisp
 (editorconfig-mode 1)
 ```

+Normally, enabling `editorconfig-mode` should be enough for this plugin to work: all other configurations are optional.
+This mode sets up hooks so that EditorConfig properties will be loaded and applied to the new buffers automatically when visiting files.

+### use-package

 If you use [**use-package**][use-package], add the following to your `init.el` file: